WILLE-DAC/wip/V Imperium by-laws.md

 Contacts
 </p>

-Management of the DAC’s official mail and e-mails is done by KREDIT.
+Management of the DAC’s official mail and e-mails is done by the manegerial team.

 I. The official URL for the website of the DAC is URL.
 The IPFS hash entrypoint to the website is HASH.